f5devcentral/f5-agility-labs-adc/docs/class4/module1/lab05.rst

    .. code-block:: bash
       :linenos:

-      tcpdump -nni 0.0:nnnp -s0 -w/var/tmp/hackazon.pcap host 10.1.20.103
+      tcpdump -nni 0.0:nnnp -s0 -w/var/tmp/hackazon.pcap host 10.1.20.103 or host 10.1.20.15

 #.
 After starting the capture, start Chrome and click on the Hackazon bookmark.
 Browse around the site following a couple links.
-Next go to the address bar and type in: "http://hackazon.f5demo.com:8080".
+Next go to the address bar and type in: "http://10.1.20.15:88".
 Then stop the capture in the putty session by using 'Ctrl+c'.

 #.
 Open WinSCP on the Windows jumpbox.
 Download the hackazon.pcap file to the local box.